Summer Undergraduate Research Opportunity Program

 To apply for participation in SUROP

 - Submit a brief statement of purpose (approximately 1-2 pages double spaced) that includes academic and career goals, research interests, and explains why you desire to participate in SUROP.
 It is also beneficial to identify one or more K-State faculty members with whom you would be interested in working and explain why you would like to work with them (see available faculty members in the list of participating departments above).
-You will be asked to upload your statement of purpose in the online application form.
+Save your personal statement as a PDF file with your last name (e.g. Martens.PersonalStatement.PDF) and upload it in the online application form.

-- Submit a copy of your curriculum vitae (CV).
-You will be asked to upload your CV in the online application form.
+- Save a copy of your curriculum vitae (CV) as a PDF file with your last name (e.g., Martens.CV.PDF) and upload it in the online application form.

 - Request TWO FACULTY MEMBERS at your home institution to submit letters of recommendation supporting your application to SUROP.
-Recommendation letter may be faxed to 785-532-2983 or sent as an email attachment to firstname.lastname@example.org.
-Hard copies also may be submitted via postal mail to the address below.
+Recommendation letter may be faxed to 785-532-2983 or sent as an email attachment to email@example.com.
+If they choose to submit letters by email, please ask your letter writers to save their letters as a PDF file and save with your last name (e.g. Martens.Letter.PDF).

 Kansas State University